News from the Accreditation and Monitoring team, July 2021.

 COVID-19 Working with Children Checks extended for three months

 The Children’s Guardian has extended all Working with Children Check clearances due to expire between 19 July 2021 and 26 September 2021 for three months.
 The three-month period applies from the date of the person’s current expiry date.
 People who are granted an extension will be advised by email and the system will be automatically updated.
 Employers should update their records to indicate the change in their employee’s expiry date.
-More information about this extension of clearances is available here on our website.
+More information about this extension.

 COVID-19 changes to Working with Children Check proof of identity requirements for authorised carers and adult household members